-Personal Care
+Personal Care/Health Culture:

-IN ARGENTINA: You will be enrolled in a local health care program (DAMSU) that will cover you for routine medical care.
-Visits to a doctor's office will be at a discounted price, but it is likely that prescription drugs will not be covered.
-There are many pharmacies throughout Mendoza and you will find some that are designated to remain open 24 hours.
+IN SPAIN: You will be enrolled in a Spanish health care program (Medifiat) that will cover you for routine medical care.
+Visits to a doctor's office will be free because of the socialized health care system, but prescription drugs will not be covered.
+There are many pharmacies throughout Málaga.
+Several are designated to remain open 24 hours, called farmacia de guardia.

+Spain has a good reputation for medical health care and has an ample number of hospitals and clinics for treatment as well as very good emergency services.
 Minor ailments are usually treated by private doctors, either at their assigned clinic, or, if necessary, at home.
 Some doctors still make house calls.
 Qualified pharmacists can also offer medical advice or prescribe over-the-counter remedies in the case of minor ailments.
-During your orientation period, you will receive more information about medical, dental, and eye care in Mendoza.
+During your orientation period, you will receive more information about medical, dental, and eye care in Málaga.